All Episodes

 They want to get Bush.

-They want to destroy Bush, and that's that's what they will do.
+They want to destroy Bush, and that's what they will do.

-What I told you yesterday just makes it in the New York or the LA Times today.
+What I told you yesterday just makes it the New York or the LA Times today.

 It's about the special election for Duke Cunningham's Republican seat, San Diego area, California, 50.

-As a result, two familiar faces, the Democrat Francine Busby and Republican Brian Billbray will probably face each other in a June runoff that for all intents could look like a lot like uh the Tuesday's free-for-all.
+As a result, two familiar faces, the Democrat Francine Busby and Republican Brian Bill Bray, will probably face each other in a June runoff that, for all intents, could look like a lot like Tuesday's free-for-all.

-Although Busby outdistanced Bill Bray, she still faces an uphill fight in a district where Republicans have a 44 to 30 percent registration age.
+Although Busby outdistanced Bill Bray, she still faces an uphill fight in the district where Republicans have a 44 to 30 percent registration age.

 Democrat leaders claim victory.

-But Republicans said that Busby's failure to win more than 50 percent of the vote and claim the seat outright showed the limits of the Democrat anti-incumbent drive.
+But Republicans said that Busby's failure to win more than 50% of the vote and claim the seat outright showed the limits of the Democrat anti-incumbent drive.

-Delays out of the picture, but if they can't win this seat, they're gonna need to win seven seats like this.
+But if they can't win this seat, they're going to need to win seven seats like this.

-They're gonna need to they're gonna need to take seven seats currently held by Republicans.
+They're going to need to take seven seats currently held by Republicans.

 She got 43.9% of the vote.

-There's still 10,000 uh right-in ballots that have yet to be uh counted, but it's it's it's uh they're not all gonna go one way.
+There's still 10,000 right-hand ballots that have yet to be counted.

 I mean, you've got all these candidates.

-So if you add up the Republican percentage in the vote, it was 53 percent.
+So if you add up the Republican percentage in the vote, it was 53%.

 Don't go doom and gloom.

-There was a piece by the editor in the American Spectator yesterday, Quen Hillier.
+There was a piece by the editor in the American Spectator yesterday, Quinn Hillier.

 And I love Quinn Hillier.